-NICNAS makes available chemical safety information free of charge, through a variety of mechanisms.
-These include the NICNAS website, NICNAS newsletters and brochures and the Chemical Gazette.
+NICNAS makes available chemical safety information free of charge, through a variety of mechanisms including the NICNAS website (www.nicnas.gov.au), NICNAS newsletters and brochures and the Chemical Gazette.

 The Act requires the Director to publish all assessment reports prepared by NICNAS as well as specified information on an annual basis.
-Annual reporting in the Chemical Gazette is required for current and previous PECs, chemicals that require secondary notification, those that are the subject of low volume permits and chemicals introduced under exemption categories.
+Annual reporting in the Chemical Gazette is required for current and previous Priority Existing Chemicals (

-The Industrial chemicals (Notification and Assessment) Amendment (Low Regulatory Concern Chemicals) Act 2004 established a register of industrial chemical introducers in Australia.
-The register is publicly available through the NICNAS website.
+The Industrial chemicals (Notification and Assessment) Amendment (Low Regulatory Concern Chemicals) Act 2004 established a register of Industrial Chemical Introducers in Australia .
+The Register is publicly available on the NICNAS website.

-Consistent with NICNASs mandate to provide chemical safety information to a range of stakeholders, NICNAS publishes brochures, safety information sheets, chemical alerts and guidance notes on industrial chemicals that target the needs of specific end users.
-Similarly, to meet the objective of collecting statistics in relation to industrial chemicals, NICNAS publishes a list of industrial chemicals that are manufactured and imported in Australia in large quantities, the High Volume Industrial Chemicals (HVIC) list.
+Consistent with NICNASís mandate to provide chemical safety information to a range of stakeholders, NICNAS publishes brochures, safety information sheets, chemical alerts and guidance notes on industrial chemicals that target the needs of specific end users.
+Similarly, to meet the objective of collecting statistics in relation to industrial chemicals, NICNAS publishes the High Volume Industrial Chemicals List (HVICL), which lists industrial chemicals that are manufactured and imported in Australia in large quantities.

 Publication of NICNAS risk assessments and other assessment products and the information detailed above further enhances the transparency of industrial chemicals regulation.

-All major projects undertaken by NICNAS are governed by the principles and protocols laid out in the NICNAS Community Engagement Charter.
-NICNAS utilises its existing advisory committee structure as a conduit for information dissemination to the chemicals industry, the community and Australian Government and state and territory agencies.
+All major projects undertaken by NICNAS are made transparent to the public and stakeholders as governed by the principles and protocols laid out in the NICNAS Community Engagement Charter.
+NICNAS utilises its existing advisory committee structure as a conduit for information dissemination to the chemicals industry, the community and Australian Government, state and territory agencies.
 NICNAS staff routinely liaise with industry and industry associations, employer and worker representatives and the public through the assessment process.

 Extensive public consultation is undertaken on changes affecting the Scheme.
-Anyone (including the public) can nominate existing chemicals of health and/or environmental concern to NICNAS for priority review.
-Any member of industry or the community can appeal the Directors decisions under the Act through the AAT process.
+Anyone (including the public) can nominate existing chemicals of health and/or environmental concern to NICNAS for priority review, and any member of industry or the community can appeal the Directorís decisions under the Act through the AAT process.